skip to content

 What is sexting?

 Sexting involves sharing intimate messages, images or videos via text or live chat.
-For more information about sexting and how to reduce the risks and deal with harassment and abuse, please refer to the eSafety Commissioner
+For more information about sexting and how to reduce the risks and deal with harassment and abuse, visit the eSafety Commissioner's website.

 Is sexting illegal?